What do sport and exercise sciences students need from learning resources?

 What specific learning needs do sport and exercise sciences students have?

-Students face distinctive demands that require both foundational literature and hands-on resources.
-Access to well-equipped sports laboratories and high-quality gym facilities enables application of physiological, biomechanical and psychological concepts.
-Where such access is limited, learning stalls.
-Programmes should pilot strategies that extend access windows and reduce bottlenecks, drawing on models that work for mature and part-time cohorts.
-Digital advances such as virtual reality and simulation software should supplement, not replace, tactile learning.
+Students face distinct needs that require both foundational literature and hands-on resources.
+Access to well-equipped sports laboratories and high-quality gym facilities lets them apply physiological, biomechanical and psychological concepts.
+Where access is limited, learning stalls.
+Programmes should test strategies that extend access windows and reduce bottlenecks, drawing on models that work for mature and part-time cohorts.
+Digital advances, such as virtual reality and simulation software, should supplement, not replace, hands-on learning.
 Maintaining a balanced portfolio supports varied learning preferences and assessment modes.

 How should we balance access to physical and digital resources?

-Physical resources, like textbooks, specialist equipment and lab facilities, provide tactile and real-world experience and are often preferred for practical sessions.
-Digital resources, including online databases, e-books and virtual simulations, offer flexibility and breadth.
-Students value the convenience of digital platforms but report screen fatigue and distraction; physical resources face availability and maintenance constraints.
+Physical resources, like textbooks, specialist equipment and lab facilities, provide hands-on, real-world experience and are often preferred for practical sessions.
+Digital resources, including online databases, e-books and virtual simulations, offer flexibility and breadth, especially in remote learning in sport and exercise sciences.
+Students value the convenience of digital platforms, but also report screen fatigue and distraction.
+Physical resources face availability and maintenance constraints.
 Providers should co-design the mix with students, simplify off-campus access steps, and provide single-location signposting and quick-start guides at the start of each module.
 This reduces friction during peak assessment periods and strengthens competence development.

 How does laboratory and training equipment quality affect learning?

-Laboratory and training equipment determine the quality of applied learning.
+Laboratory and training equipment shape the quality of applied learning.
 Outdated or insufficient kit limits experimentation, research quality and training fidelity.
-Institutions should verify availability, capacity and compatibility of high-demand resources before term start, name an owner for each area, and capture issues weekly with short updates to students.
-State-of-the-art tools that simulate physiological responses or biomechanical movements help ensure accuracy.
-Students also ask for training equipment aligned to current industry standards to support transition into professional roles.
+Institutions should verify availability, capacity and compatibility of high-demand resources before term starts, name an owner for each area, and capture issues weekly while sharing short updates with students.
+State-of-the-art tools that simulate physiological responses or biomechanical movements help improve accuracy.
+Students also ask for training equipment aligned to current industry standards to support their transition into professional roles.
 Routine student feedback should inform upgrade cycles.

 How should technological tools be integrated into learning?

-Integrating wearable devices, fitness trackers and motion analysis software builds real-time understanding of theory through data.
+Integrating wearable devices, fitness trackers and motion analysis software helps build real-time understanding of theory through data.
 Students respond positively to relevant tools aligned to sport and health roles.
-Over-reliance on technology can, however, dilute essential practical technique.
+Over-reliance on technology can dilute essential practical technique.
 Programmes should articulate when and why a tool is used, align it to assessment briefs and marking criteria, and ensure every technology-supported task has an analogue skills pathway.
-This approach produces graduates able to leverage both technological and physical resources.
+This approach produces graduates who can use both technological and physical resources.

 Why do practical sessions and fieldwork matter?